-115.217 (a) ■ Does the agency prohibit the hiring or promotion of anyone who may have contact with residents who: Has engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution (as defined in 42 U.S.C.
-1997)? ☑ Yes ☐ No ■ Does the agency prohibit the hiring or promotion of anyone who may have contact with residents who: Has been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse?
-Yes □ No ■ Does the agency prohibit the hiring or promotion of anyone who may have contact with residents who: Has been civilly or administratively adjudicated to have engaged in the activity described in the question immediately above? ✓ Yes ✓ No Does the agency prohibit the enlistment of services of any contractor who may have contact with residents who: Has engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution (as defined in 42 U.S.C.
-1997)? ☑ Yes □ No ■ Does the agency prohibit the enlistment of services of any contractor who may have contact with residents who: Has been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse?
-Yes □ No ■ Does the agency prohibit the enlistment of services of any contractor who may have contact with residents who: Has been civilly or administratively adjudicated to have engaged in the activity described in the question immediately above? ☑ Yes □ No 115.217 (b) ■ Does the agency consider any incidents of sexual harassment in determining whether to hire or promote anyone who may have contact with residents? ⊠ Yes □ No ■ Does the agency consider any incidents of sexual harassment in determining whether to enlist the services of any contractor, who may have contact with residents? ⊠ Yes □ No 115.217 (c) ■ Before hiring new employees who may have contact with residents, does the agency: Perform a criminal background records check? ⊠ Yes □ No ■ Before hiring new employees who may have contact with residents, does the agency, consistent with Federal State, and local law: Make its best efforts to contact all prior institutional employers for information on substantiated allegations of sexual abuse or any resignation during a pending investigation of an allegation of sexual abuse? ⊠ Yes □ No 115.217 (d)
+• Does the agency prohibit the hiring or promotion of anyone who may have contact with residents who: Has engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution (as defined in 42 U.S.C.
+1997)? ⊠ Yes □ No

+• Does the agency prohibit the hiring or promotion of anyone who may have contact with residents who: Has been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse? ⊠ Yes □ No

+• Does the agency prohibit the hiring or promotion of anyone who may have contact with residents who: Has been civilly or administratively adjudicated to have engaged in the activity described in the question immediately above? \boxtimes Yes \square No ı Does the agency prohibit the enlistment of services of any contractor who may have contact with residents who: Has engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution (as defined in 42 U.S.C.
+1997)? \boxtimes Yes \square No 1 Does the agency prohibit the enlistment of services of any contractor who may have contact with residents who: Has been convicted of engaging or attempting to engage in sexual activity the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse? \boxtimes Yes \square No 1 Does the agency prohibit the enlistment of services of any contractor who may have contact with residents who: Has been civilly or administratively adjudicated to have engaged in the activity described in the question immediately above? \boxtimes Yes \square No 15 217 (b) ı Does the agency consider any incidents of sexual harassment in determining whether to hire promote anyone who may have contact with residents? \boxtimes Yes \square No or ı Does the agency consider any incidents of sexual harassment in determining whether to enlist the services of any contractor, who may have contact with residents? $\ oxin{tensor} \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$ ŧ 115 217 (c) ı Before hiring new employees who may have contact with residents, does the agency: Perform criminal background records check? \boxtimes Yes \square No ıа ı Before hiring new employees who may have contact with residents, does the agency, consists with Federal State, and local law: Make its best efforts to contact all prior institutional employer for information on substantiated allegations of sexual abuse or any resignation during a pendin investigation of an allegation of sexual abuse? \boxtimes Yes \square No ers 15 217 (d) ı Does the agency perform a criminal background records check before enlisting the services of any contractor who may have contact with residents? \boxtimes Yes \square No of 15 217 (e) ı Does the agency either conduct criminal background records checks at least every five years current employees and contractors who may have contact with residents or have in place a system for otherwise capturing such information for current employees? \boxtimes Yes \square No of 15 217 (f)